ReDI-School/js-berlin-2019-fall/slides/lesson19.md

 https://github.com/ReDI-School/js-berlin-2019-fall/tree/master/19_leaflet1

-The `accessToken` is on the slack channel.
-If you want to create your own, visit https://www.mapbox.com/studio/account/tokens/
+The access tokens are on the slack channel.
+If you want to create your own, visit https://www.mapbox.com/studio/account/tokens/ for Mapbox or https://developer.here.com/ for HERE (free registration required)

 ---